Constraints on the transition redshift from the calibrated Gamma-ray Burst $E_{\rm p}$-$E_{\rm iso}$ correlation: Conclusions and perspectives

-The purpose of the above OHD calibration is twofold: from the one hand, we have performed a new and more precise calibration of the $E_{\rm p}$--$E_{\rm iso}$ correlation; on the other hand, we have made GRBs more competitive cosmological tools and used them in conjunction with SNe Ia and BAO in the determination of $z_{\rm tr}$.
-Regarding the second aspect, the joint GRBs~+~SNe~Ia~+~BAO data set was employed in MCMC fits, working out the Metropolis-Hastings algorithm and the DHE and the DDPE methods outlined in Sec.~\ref{sec:3}.
-The results of these analyses, summarized in summarized in Tab.~\ref{tab:fits} and displayed in the contour plots of Figs.~\ref{fig:Bez_cont2}--\ref{fig:Bez_cont3}, show an overall compatibility with respect to the previous literature and the $\Lambda$CDM paradigm.
-Inside the intervals of validity for $z_{tr}$, we notice that evolving dark energy is not fully excluded, albeit we underlined that only small departures from the standard cosmological scenario are possible.
-In particular, we prompted the evolution of dark energy at the transition and we showed the limits of evolving dark energy up to the transition time, adopting GRB data.
+The advantage of using $1000$ mock OHD rather than the $32$ observed ones is more evident from the analysis performed in Sec.~\ref{sec:de_evol}.
+Mainly by means of the more accurate reconstruction of $H(z)$ obtained by using the $1000$ mock OHD, inside the intervals of validity for $z_{tr}$, we notice that evolving dark energy is not fully excluded, albeit we underline that only small departures from the standard cosmological scenario are possible.
+In particular, we prompt the evolution of dark energy at the transition and we show the limits of evolving dark energy up to the transition time, adopting GRB data.

 Future developments will focus on constraining the transition epoch adopting more complicated combinations of data catalogs.
 We will also investigate more refined cosmographic expansions and techniques in order to feature the dark energy evolution at high redshifts.